AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-install.md

 >
 >You should install the latest version of Dispatcher that is available for your platform.
 On a yearly basis, you should upgrade your Dispatcher instance to use the latest version to take advantage of product improvements.

+>[!NOTE]
+>
+>Customers upgrading specifically from version 4.3.3 to version 4.3.4 will notice a different behavior in how caching headers are set for uncacheable content.
+To read more about this change please see the [Release Notes](/help/using/release-notes.md#nov) page.

 Each archive contains the following files:

 * the Dispatcher modules